Our 2018 garlic is completely sold out. Thank you to our customers for their tremendous support.

 Our single Purple Stripe cultivar is:

-- Persian Star
+- Persian Star SOLD OUT

 The Creole garlics are a unique and beautiful variety of garlic that are unlike other garlic in appearance, colour and clove configuration.
 They have 8 to 12 cloves per bulb arranged in a spiral configuration.
 Bulb wrappers are very white, the clove covers vary from a beautiful rose colour to dark purple.